 So, yeah – that’s a message I got last week from a viewer out in cyberspace.
-Now I’ve known for a while that there are anti-Semites in the world.
-I even experienced some mild anti-semitism as a kid.
-But I think a lot of us Jews like to believe that serious anti-semitism, the Hitler-loving kind, is a thing of the past suffered mostly by closed-minded old people.
-And for any young people that ascribe to those beliefs, well, they’re just uneducated and living in the third world.
+Now, I’ve known for a while that there are anti-Semites in the world.
+I even experienced some mild anti-Semitism as a kid.
+But for many years I was happy to believe that serious anti-Semitism – the Hitler-loving kind – was a thing of the past suffered mostly by closed-minded old people.
+And for any young people that ascribe to those beliefs, well, they were just uneducated and living in the third world.
 But the delightful message you see above comes from a twenty-five year old American woman named Becky, who appears to like baseball and on the bright side is a law-abiding citizen.

 For anyone who’s uncomfortable with my making light of this message, don’t worry.
-I’m in no physical danger as I use a fake name, a fake location, and even a body double for anything you’ve seen on my website.
-In fact, this might not even be me writing this right now…
+I’m in no physical danger as I use a fake name, a fake location, and even a body double for anything you’ve seen online.
+In fact, this might not even be me writing this…

 I can neither confirm nor deny the accuracy of the preceding paragraph, but I will admit that I’ve been known to use humor at times when things are a bit too serious.
 But now that I’m in a serious mood, let’s get serious.
 Despite the fact that I, thank God, have always felt very safe and secure in this world, for quite some time now, I’ve had a lurking question in the back of my mind about when it will happen again.
 The question for me is not “if” but “when” because, unfortunately, as Jewish history has shown us, the trend for the Jewish people seems to be that good times precede bad ones and that nearly every country we’ve ever lived in has either expelled us or…worse.
 But this disquiet that I feel (and that I think many Jews feel deep down) was actually mentioned in the Torah over 3,000 years ago.
 In sefer Devarim (also known as the book of Deuteronomy), in a section discussing what life in exile will be like, the Torah says: